SysKitTeam/docs-point/reporting/power-bi-reports.md

 ## Power BI Inventory Report

-The Power BI Inventory report gives insight into the Power BI resources inside of your environment, such as dashboards, datasets, dataflows and reports.
+The Power BI Inventory reports gives insight into the Power BI resources inside of your environment, such as dashboards, datasets, dataflows and reports.

 It allows you to view the resources based on their classification and see which respource is located under which workspace.